techglobix/portfolio/information/overview.md

 - **Introduction**: Presents the individual's name and role (e.g., "Full Stack Developer").
 - **Skills Overview**: Highlights key skills with a prompt to view all skills.
-- **Experience Highlights**: Summarizes notable projects with links to detailed descriptions.
+- **Projects Highlights**: Summarizes notable projects with links to detailed descriptions.
 - **Contributions Summary**: Lists recent open-source contributions with links for more information.

 ### 2. Skills